 - A1.
 The Federal Accounting Standards Advisory Board (FASAB or "the Board") issued SFFAS 3 in 1993.
 Paragraphs 57-78 of SFFAS 3 provide reporting requirements for seized and forfeited property.
 The Board subsequently issued Technical Release 4, Reporting on Non-Valued Seized and Forfeited Property, in 1999 to establish that an analysis of changes for all material non-valued seized property should be disclosed in the financial statement footnotes in the same manner as prescribed for non-valued forfeited property. - A2.
 The Board had planned to deliberate reporting guidance needs for digital assets as part of the software technology project scope.
 However, as seized and forfeited digital assets have become more significant in recent years, the Board has received several requests from reporting entities and auditors for further guidance and clarification on applying the existing seized and forfeited property reporting requirements in SFFAS 3 to new and unique characteristics of digital assets. - A3.
 Digital assets were not originally contemplated when FASAB issued SFFAS 3, and the Board has never previously issued guidance pertaining to digital assets.
 The Board is not aware of any other significant uses of digital assets in the federal government.
-Some reporting entities have indicated purchasing an immaterial amount of cryptocurrency for operational purposes. - A4.
+Some reporting entities have indicated purchasing an immaterial amount of cryptocurrency for operational purposes.

+- A4.
 Staff convened a working group to draft and propose a TB for the Board's consideration.
-Staff consulted extensively with preparers and auditors that deal with seized and forfeited digital assets.

-- A5.
-The Board agrees that in accordance with paragraph 4 of TB 2000-1, Purpose and Scope for FASAB Technical Bulletins and Procedures for Issuance, a TB is an appropriate publication to address the identified reporting issues.
-This proposed TB would clarify and elaborate upon seized and forfeited property guidance in paragraphs 57-78 of SFFAS 3 to address the unique nature of digital assets.
-The guidance in this proposal applies only to seized and forfeited digital assets. - A6.
-For this proposal, the Board referred to external sources to describe the characteristics and general nature of digital assets.
-The 2023 Economic Report of the President describes digital assets as electronic representations of value that operate as part of a complex and interconnected digital ecosystem.5 The report categorizes digital assets as either crypto assets or central bank digital currencies. - A7.
+Staff consulted extensively with preparers and auditors that deal with seized and forfeited digital assets. - A5.
+The Board agrees that in accordance with paragraph 4 of TB 2000-1, Purpose and Scope of FASAB Technical Bulletins and Procedures for Issuance, a TB is an appropriate publication to address the identified reporting issues.
+This TB clarifies and elaborates upon seized and forfeited property guidance in paragraphs 57-78 of SFFAS 3 to address the unique nature of digital assets.
+The TB does not apply to any digital asset transactions other than for seized and forfeited property.
+The Board believes this TB reduces preparer burden regarding uncertainties in applying SFFAS 3 requirements and facilitates reporting consistency for seized and forfeited digital assets. - A6.
+For this TB, the Board referred to external sources to describe the characteristics and general nature of digital assets.
+The 2023 Economic Report of the President describes digital assets as electronic representations of value that operate as part of a complex and interconnected digital ecosystem.6 The report categorizes digital assets as either crypto assets or central bank digital currencies. - A7.
 Crypto assets, such as cryptocurrencies, stablecoins, and non-fungible tokens, typically represent digital financial products or unique digital property that use cryptographic techniques and distributed ledger technology to process transactions and track ownership through decentralized networks.
 Central bank digital currencies are a form of digital money of a sovereign nation and act as legal tender, similar to physical cash.
 Unlike crypto assets, central bank digital currencies typically exist on a digital platform run by a central authority, such as a central bank, which settles transactions in real time. - A8.
 Whether digital assets are categorized as crypto assets or central bank digital currencies, the Board believes they represent intangible forms of value in which ownership and transactions are tracked through decentralized or centralized digital networks.
 Some reporting entities deal with a wide range of different types of seized and forfeited digital assets.
-This proposal does not specifically exclude any type of digital asset from applying to the reporting requirements in SFFAS 3. - A9.
-Other standard setters, regulators, academics, and legislators have considered whether digital assets generally possess monetary properties or more closely relate to financial securities, derivatives, investments, intangible assets, or some combination thereof.
-This proposal does not address this issue but considers only whether to categorize digital assets as monetary or nonmonetary property for the purposes of applying the reporting requirements in SFFAS 3. - A10.
-Executive Order 14067 defines central bank digital currencies as a form of digital money or monetary value, denominated in the national unit of account that is a direct liability of the central bank.6 Furthermore, the 2023 Economic Report of the President and the Board of Governors of the Federal Reserve System explain that central bank digital currencies are similar to cash.7 Central bank digital currencies essentially represent digital forms of fiat currency and resemble cash and other monetary assets as described in Statement of Federal Financial Accounting Concepts 2, Entity and Display, and SFFAS 1, Accounting
+This TB does not specifically exclude any type of digital asset from applying to the reporting requirements in SFFAS 3.

-5 Council of Economic Advisors, 2023 Economic Report of the President, (March 2023), 237-272.
+6 Council of Economic Advisers, 2023 Economic Report of the President, (March 2023), 237-272.